This website uses cookies to ensure you get the best experience on our website.

 - Table of Contents

-The classic ionic detergent, RIPA buffer is a powerful lysis agent.
-RIPA will solubilize all membranes, denature proteins, and release genomic DNA into the lysate.
-It is an excellent choice if you’re planning on denaturing your proteins for SDS-PAGE, but a poor one if you’re interested in studying protein interactions; RIPA buffer will break any protein interactions, rendering it useless for co-immunoprecipitations.
+The classic ionic detergent, RIPA buffer is a powerful agent for lysate preparation.
+RIPA will solubilize the cell membrane, denature proteins, and release genomic DNA into the lysate.
+It is an excellent choice if you're preparing proteins for protein electrophoresis and SDS-PAGE but a poor one if studying protein complexes, since it disrupts interactions.
+To protect cellular proteins, always include Protease and Phosphatase Inhibitors such as protease inhibitors and phosphatase inhibitors.

 To extract membrane-bound proteins with their properties and interactions intact, use the Boster membrane extraction kit.
 This kit is designed to separate membrane-bound proteins from the plasma membrane and suspend them in a hydrophobic medium, preserving their enzymatic activity and conformation.
 This kit is ideal for studying membrane proteins that would otherwise be disrupted by traditional cell lysis techniques.